THE BEST BERLIN JOB SEARCH WEBSITES

 6) Xpat Jobs

 If you’re curious about why we won’t ever use the word “expat” here, read this article from The Guardian, Why are white people expats when the rest of us are immigrants?.

 Recruiters In Berlin

-I’m generally not a fan of recruiters who on a commission basis.
-I feel like they treated me as a just another number and the minute that a company chose to go with another candidate, they fail to return my emails or phone calls.
-I never hear from them again.
-To date, I have not worked with a recruiter who was reliable or genuinely interested in finding me a job.
+I’m generally not a fan of recruiters who work on a commission basis.
+I feel like they treated me like a number and not a human.
+The minute that a company chose to go with another candidate, they failed to return my emails or phone calls and I never heard from them again.
+To date, I haven’t worked with a recruiter who was reliable or genuinely interested in finding me a job.

-That said, as long as you know how recruiters can be, don’t take their dismissive behaviour or lack of attention personally.
+That said, as long as you know how recruiters can be, don’t take their dismissive behavior or lack of attention personally.
 If they can help you land a job, go with them.
-Just be careful and don’t hesitate to turn down a job offer or terminate your work with the recruiter if you feel they’re pressuring you into an uncomfortable situation.
+Just be careful and don’t hesitate to turn down a job offer or terminate your relationship with the recruiter if you feel they’re pressuring you into an uncomfortable situation.